-A question often posed in introductory physics is: Would you rather be stepped on by an elephant or a little girl in high heel shoes?
-To answer the question, you need to calculate pressure, which is the amount of force applied over a given area.
-Even relatively small forces, such as the weight of a little girl, can exert tremendous pressure when applied to a small area, such as the area impacted by stiletto heels.
+A question often posed in introductory physics is: Which would preferable, to be stepped on by an elephant or by a young girl in high heel shoes?
+To answer the question, calculate pressure, the amount of force applied over a given area.
+Even relatively small forces, such as the weight of a young girl, can exert tremendous pressure when applied to a small area, such as the area impacted by stiletto heels.
 Similarly, distributing significant weight over a large area reduces pressure and its realized effects.

 Measure the amount of force applied by the object.
 Commonly, gravitational acceleration accounts for download forces, given as weight in units of pounds.
-However, weight is often incorrectly stated in kilograms, which is a measure of mass.
+However, weight is often incorrectly stated in kilograms which measure mass.
 To convert kilograms to pounds, multiply by 2.2.
-For example, a 25 kg girl weighs 55 lbs (25 kg x 2.2 lbs/kg) and a 2,700 kg elephant weighs 5,940 lbs.
+For example, a 25 kg girl weighs 55 lbs (25 kg x2.2 lbs/kg) and a 2,700 kg elephant weighs 5,940 lbs.

 Divide by 144 to convert square inches to square feet.
 In the example, divide the stiletto heels' 0.13 square inches by 144 to calculate 0.0009 square feet.